cscart/docs/en/user_guide/look_and_feel/documents/document_snippets.rst

 Manage Snippets
 ===============

-The list of snippets for documents is available under **Design → Documents**.
+The list of snippets for documents is available under **Administration → Notifications → Documents**.
 Click the name of the required document and switch to the **Code snippets** tab.
 There you can add, edit, and delete snippets for that specific document.

 .. important::